-By early December 2013 most of the higher elevation Ruppia tuberosa beds (0.1 m to 0.3 m AHD) were exposed and starting to desiccate, and those covered with shallow water (0.2 m or less) deteriorating.
-The three areas of exposed mudflats that were examined in the southern Coorong all had evidence of low levels of flowering (1.5 - 6.0 floral stalks.m-2, Table 1), but none of these floral stalks had attached flower heads, suggesting that either the flower-heads had been removed (e.g. by grazing waterfowl or by interference from filamentous algae) or if they had set seeds the seed-heads had been dropped.
+In early December most of the higher elevation Ruppia tuberosa beds were exposed and starting to desiccate.
+The three exposed areas examined all had evidence of low levels of flowering (1.5 - 6.0 floral stalks.m-2, Table 1), but none of these floral stalks had attached flower heads, suggesting that either the flower-heads had been removed (e.g. by grazing waterfowl or by interference from filamentous algae) or if they had set seeds the seed-heads had been dropped.
 At each of the three sites there was evidence of floral stalks and other Ruppia plant material being washed ashore.

-Two other areas in the southern Coorong where Ruppia tuberosa was still covered by around 30 cm of water were also assessed (Table 1).
+Two other areas where Ruppia tuberosa was still covered by around 30 cm of water were also assessed (Table 1).
 At Gemini Bay (S33E) there were on average 26 intact floral stalks.m-2 (i.e. with flower heads) and a further 21 floral stalks.m-2 that lacked flower heads.
 Many of the intact floral stalks at this site were still short and growing.
 At this site there was an 85% cover of filamentous green algae over the Ruppia beds and evidence of grazing in 25% of the 1m x 1m quadrats examined.
 At the second site (S26E) there were just 3 intact stalks.m-2, on average.
 There were a further 4 floral stalks.m-2 without flower heads at this site as well (Table 1).
 31% of the Ruppia bed at this site was covered with filamentous green algae, and evidence of grazing was detected for 75% of the quadrats with Ruppia.

 Table 1.
 Assessment of flowering effort by Ruppia tuberosa at selected sites in early December 2013.
-Data are means of 20-360 assessments of 1m x 1m quadrats arranged along 20m transects. % cover of algae was estimated by eye, while evidence of grazing was assessed by taking a plug from each quadrat and noting if any of the shoots had been grazed.
-The numbers of floral heads, floral stalks and floral stalks washed ashore are the mean numbers counted per m.
+Data are means of 20-360 assessments of 1m x 1m quadrats arranged along 20m transects. % cover of algae was estimated by eye, while evidence of grazing was assessed by taking a plug from each quadrat and scoring if the shoots had been grazed.
+The numbers of floral heads, floral stalks and floral stalks washed ashore are the mean numbers counted per m2.

 SITE # 20m % % % # floral # floral # floral

-20m transects transects Ruppia algal quadrats heads stalks stalks
+20m transects transects Ruppia algal grazed heads stalks stalks

-cover cover with washed
+cover cover washed

-grazing ashore
+ashore

 Exposed mudflats

 S26E 18 37 - - 0 3.5 0.4

 S18E 18 18 - - 0 1.5 0

 S43E 2 11 - - 0 6.0 7.0

 Covered mudflats

 S26E (29 cm) 2 - 31 75 3 4 -

 S33E (34 cm) 1 - 85 25 26 21 -